 Vinegar is a cheap and effective cleaner for your boat’s surface.
 It’s simple science.
 When aluminum oxidizes, it requires an acidic base to neutralize again.

 Vinegar and baking soda are two acidic bases.
-You can easily fix external marks and scratches with them.
+You can quickly fix external marks and scratches with them.

 Some boat owners use both in their cleaning process.
 The choice is yours, though.
-However, be mindful; vinegar is only a smart solution for regular cleaning.
+However, be mindful that vinegar is only an intelligent solution for regular cleaning.

-If there’s a more severe issue with your boat, you’re better off with something more robust like a marine aluminum cleaner.
-Serious issues include deep scratches and stains.
+If your boat has a more severe issue, you’re better off with something more robust, like a marine aluminum cleaner.
+Serious problems include deep scratches and stains.

 These aluminum cleaners have toxic chemicals, though.
 Moreover, another perk of using vinegar is that it’s non-toxic and safe.